simphony/docs/docs/source/utils.md

 INFO [osp.core.ontology.installation]: Installation successful
 ```

-### Pico lists
+### pico lists
 _Usage:_ `pico list`

 _Behaviour:_
 - The installed namespaces and packages are printed out.
 A package can be
 uninstalled and can contain many namespaces.
-A namespace can be imported in code.
+A namespace can be imported
+  within the Python shell.

 _Example:_
 ```console